pritishmishra/takeaways/README.md

 - Lets see how we can analytically solve and determine the minimized values.
 - For this section, refer here: https://github.com/pritishmishra/takeaways/blob/master/normal_equation.md

+#### Implementation in Octave
+- In this section, we will look at some basic operations performed in octave.
+Gradually, we will see how we can build a program in octave to solve our ML problems/algorithms.
+- For an octave cheatsheet, refer here: https://github.com/pritishmishra/takeaways/blob/master/octave_cheatsheet.md

 # Netflix TechBlog

 ## 5 Lessons to learn if you are using AWS (or any cloud solution)